MayCXC/maycxc.github.io/_posts/2019-2-21-recursive-streams.md

 importantly, I have hopefully demonstrated that stubbornly choosing to replace existing constructs with new ones for the hell of it is a viable learning path, and one that I encourage you to take.
-On that note, feel free to reach out to me with questions, complaints, or job offers, I have too much free time.
+On that note, feel free to reach out to me with questions, complaints, or job offers...
+I have too much free time.